danott/today-i-learned/_posts/2018-08-30-today-i-learned.md

 Here's my mistake.
 In my quest for object-oriented-message-sending-purity I interpreted `one?` to be about the size of the array.
 But reading [the docs][], I'm reminded it's not a message about the size of the array.
-It's a message that passes each item in the array to a block, and returns true if exactly one of those return values truthy.
+It's a message that passes each item in the array to a block, and returns true if exactly one of those return values is truthy.
 Without an explicit block, the implicit block is the element itself.
 `1` is truty. `nil` is not, so yes, there is one truthy value.